jjjilot/CS471/README.md

 The learning objectives of this course are:
   - to understand basic concepts and methods in Artificial Intelligence.
   - to apply these AI-based methods for solving different problems.

+Taught by Prof. Thanh H. Nguyen at University of Oregon